janraj/citrix-k8s-node-controller-v2/deploy/README.md

-# Deploy Citrix K8s node controller
+# Deploy the Citrix k8s node controller

 Citrix k8s node controller is controlled using a [config map](https://github.com/janraj/citrix-k8s-node-controller/blob/master/deploy/config_map.yaml).
 The [config map](https://github.com/janraj/citrix-k8s-node-controller/blob/master/deploy/config_map.yaml) file contains a `data.operation:` field that you can use to define Citrix k8s node controller to automatically create, apply, and delete routing configuration on Citrix ADC.
 You can use the following values for the `data.operation:` field: